LSGR Natixis Loomis Sayles Focused Growth ETF

 Valuation

-Valuation currently screens at trailing P/E of 32.51, forward P/E of 24.74, PEG of 2.24.
-Trailing and forward multiples are somewhat apart, indicating the market is pricing measured earnings growth without aggressive expansion assumptions.
+Valuation currently screens at trailing P/E of 30.50, forward P/E of 26.82, PEG of 1.83.
+Trailing and forward P/E are close together, implying the market does not expect a significant change in the earnings trajectory over the near term.
 Growth-adjusted valuation is in a reasonable range, with the multiple broadly in line with expected earnings expansion.
-At 2.27, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
+At 2.19, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
 The valuation profile here is neither obviously cheap nor dramatically expensive — a setup where the return case is built more on earnings delivery than on re-rating potential.

 Margins & Cash Generation